atomicobject/source_control/one/01_slide.md

 * Punching out with uncommitted code is a NO NO

 !SLIDE incremental bullets
-# Not just for code
+# Not just for "code"
 * Sales proposals
 * Invoices and POs
-* Critical internal documents
 * Electronic books

 !SLIDE incremental bullets